treerink/ece-dr2xml-patch/README.md

 An [EC-Earth wiki page](https://dev.ec-earth.org/projects/cmip6/wiki/Dr2xml_issues) at the portal addresses this issue.

 ## Default the Shaconemo repository is required
-Default a checkout of the Shaconemo repository is assumed like:
+The Shaconemo repository is used by default, it can be downloaded by (an [shaconemo](http://forge.ipsl.jussieu.fr/nemo/wiki/Users) account is required):

 ```shell
  mkdir -p ${HOME}/cmorize/shaconemo/; cd ${HOME}/cmorize/shaconemo/